 - Screen prospective tenants to ensure they meet certain criteria.
 The criteria must be fair and consistent among all applicants.

-When it comes to the responsibilities landlords in Washington have, they include the following:
+When it comes to the responsibilities landlords have, they include the following:

 - Provide tenants with the aforementioned disclosures before allowing them to sign the lease.